 As an employer, it’s your job to understand the levity of ‘coming out’ and never discuss people’s gender identity without their consent—getting gender pronouns right is a huge part of that.

 Not only do your employees deserve privacy, it’s also a legal requirement for you to respect their wishes.

 - The Data Protection Act: Article 8 of the European Convention of Human Rights and confidentiality case law protects employee personal data, unless information is required by law (for example if someone is in danger or info is requested by the police).

 - Gender Recognition Certificate (GRC): A GRC protects personal information under section 22 of the Gender Recognition Act.
 If someone holds a GRC, it’s illegal for businesses or employers to share previous names, gender history or trans identity without consent.
-Find out more about the GRC here.
+Learn more about the GRC.

 “When it comes to identification and legal documents, companies need to realize not everybody can get through the hoops all the time, fast enough.
 When I start a job and they print out the schedule, my preferred name should be on that schedule—because if it’s not then you’ve just outed me to everyone without me having that conversation first and that puts me in a very vulnerable position,” explains Angelica in the Human Rights Council interview.

 "Pronouns are important because it’s the essence of who I am,” Stephanie Battaglio, Founder & CEO, Follow Your Heart LLC